Umbilical Cord Care

 - Your baby crying when you touch the cord or the skin around it.

-- Swelling and moistness on your baby’s navel that lasts for more than 2 weeks after the umbilical cord has fallen off.
+- A moist, red lump on your baby's navel that lasts for more than 2 weeks after the umbilical cord has fallen off.
 This may be a piece of extra tissue called an umbilical granuloma.
-This minor problem usually is treated with medicine to dry the area.
-Sometimes a couple of stitches are also needed.
+Your baby's doctor can treat this minor problem.